Table of Contents

 From there, your child may be offered a place at the school.
 Many private schools give preference to siblings of students already enrolled at the school and may offer sibling discounts.
 Some will offer scholarships based on academic, sporting, or other prowess.

-- teaching their child (or employing a registered teacher to do it)
+- Teaching: Directly educating the child or employing a registered teacher to do so.

-- reporting their progress to the requisite education authorities
+- Reporting: Keeping track of and reporting the child's educational progress to the requisite authorities.

-Home schooling is legal throughout Australia but families must apply to their state or territory
+- Legal Compliance: Home schooling is legal across Australia, but families must seek permission from their state or territory authority.

 5. Online school (distance education)